 Business perspective or business plans: very important for the national funding agencies is also the information about business perspectives at international, but even more, at national level.
-In some countries a national business plan is required which may be inserted here (at least in main parts).
+In some countries a national and international business plan is required which may be inserted here (at least in main parts).
 Please check with the national authorities if such a business plan is already needed for the proposal phase or only for the national funding application.

-Relevance to Celtic-NEXT: explain the technical and strategic relevance and adherence to the domains in the CELTIC-NEXT - Scope and Research Areas, in terms of technical content, domains addressed, relevance, and links to other important activities (e.g. Future Internet, Green-ICT, CleanTech or energy/ environmental aspects, Smart Cities, Security etc.).
+Relevance to CELTIC-NEXT: explain the technical and strategic relevance and adherence to the domains in CELTIC-NEXT - Scope and Research Areas, in terms of technical content, domains addressed, relevance, and links to other important activities (e.g. Future Internet, Green-ICT, Clean-Tech or Energy/ Environmental aspects, Smart Cities, Artificial Intelligence and Big Data, Security etc.).